sagecodes/intro-to-sql/README.md

 *Note:* Data types may change depending on which database you're using.

-We could spend a whole workshop discussing databases, but lets move to more SQL.
+We could spend a whole workshop discussing databases, but we're going to focus on querying language SQL for the remainder of this workshop.

-Read more details on databases [here](https://www.w3schools.com/sql/sql_create_db.asp).
+Learn more about databases on your own [here](https://www.w3schools.com/sql/sql_create_db.asp)!

+If you would like to see a workshop more focused on Databases and how create them let me know!

 ## lets do some SQL!